MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 - [Key Vault](https://azure.microsoft.com/services/key-vault) encrypts cryptographic keys and other secrets used by cloud apps and services.
 - [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning) is an enterprise-grade service for the end-to-end machine learning lifecycle.
 - [AutoML](/azure/machine-learning/concept-automated-ml) is a process for automating the time-consuming, iterative tasks of machine learning model development.
-- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is an always-up-to-date, fully managed relational database service built for the cloud.
+- [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is an always-up-to-date, fully managed relational database service that's built for the cloud.
 - [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics) is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.

 ## Technical considerations